EmanueleMeazzo/tsql.tech-Code-snippets/README.md

   - Find Stored Procedure
   - Find primary key candidates

+* ## Session Materials
+  - How to use PowerBI as a Monitoring Tool (Slides and Report examples)

 * ## Troubleshooting
   - How Many Rows has a DML Operation modified until now
   - ParallelTasks of a Session